By: Marilyn L. Davis

 I often wrote about changing aspects of personality or self-defeating behaviors.
 I then gave concrete examples and how-to’s to demonstrate those changes.

-The reality is that I have many fears; I have simply made a choice not to let my fears overcome my desire to expand, get better at and to share my opinions about writing.
+The reality is that I have many fears; I have simply made a choice not to let my fears overcome my desire to expand, get better at, and to share my opinions about writing.

 I think that each of us takes a slightly different approach to writing and as such, this article is about overcoming my fear of writing perfectly and my new-found joy in writing about writing.

-Just the Absolutely, Perfect, Spot-On, Right Word
+What’s the Absolutely, Perfect, Spot-On, Right Word?

 There are moments when my fingers move effortlessly from one letter to the next, as I find the right words that make the page seem less barren and bleak.
 Alternatively, as Mark Twain said, “The difference between the right word and the almost-right word is the difference between lightning and a lightning bug.”